jackyzha0/jackyzha0.github.io/content/thoughts/exploratory data analysis.md

 - EDA
 ---

-How do you "look" at features and high-dimensional examples?
+How do we "look" at features and high-dimensional examples?

 1. Summary statistics
 	- Categorical Features
 		- Frequencies